 1. Who are the main culprits?
-Amar or Ritu or both of their parents?
+Amar or Ritu or their parents?

-2. Can we blame society, which forced the caste system down everyone’s throat while considering proposals for marriage?
+2. Can we blame society, which forced the caste system, down everyone’s throat while considering marriage proposals?

 3. Can we blame Anita, for accepting this matrimonial alliance, even after knowing the unwillingness of Amar to marry her for the sake of his love for Ritu?
 Yes.

-4. What exactly did Amar and Anita’s parents gain by forcing both to get married to each other, just because they belonged to the same caste?
+4. What exactly did Amar and Anita’s parents gain by forcing both to get married to each other just because they belonged to the same caste?
+Nothing.